-To arrange an appointment with one of our Los Angeles bankruptcy attorneys, contact us online or call (310) 584-7702 or (866) 572-2423.
+To arrange an appointment with one of our Los Angeles bankruptcy attorneys, contact us online or call (310) 220-4147.

 When you meet with our bankruptcy attorneys, we will collect essential documents and information from you and listen to the details of your circumstances to help determine your eligibility.

 The means test requests the bankruptcy court to determine your eligibility for Chapter 7 if your debts are primarily consumer debts.
-The means test formula involves:

 - Adding six months of your historical gross income and then dividing it by six and then multiplying the answer by 12.
 The result will be considered your median income.

 - Your median income will then be compared to the California median income for a household of your size.

 - People with a median income below the California median income for a household of their size may file Chapter 7.
 However, even people with a median income higher than the median can file Chapter 7 in certain circumstances.

 We can administer the means test to determine your eligibility for Chapter 7 bankruptcy.
 If you do not initially qualify, we may be able to offer suggestions for how you might change your situation in order that you will qualify for Chapter 7 relief.
 Each case is unique, however.
 Speaking with an experienced Chapter 7 bankruptcy attorney in Los Angeles before making any decisions is absolutely essential.